vivet/Vivet.AspNetCore/README.md

     .UseRequestTimeZone();
 ```

 The middleware is now configured in the pipeline, and will register request timezone when suplied by one of the configured providers.
+When a request model contains properties of type ```DateTimeOffset```, those will be converted to utc datetime, based on the request timezone.
+Subsequently, when a response is serialized, the ```DateTimeOffset``` properties are converted back to local datetime.

-#### Accessing
+#### Accessors
 When a timezone is provided as part of a request, it can be retrieved through the ```IRequestTimeZoneFeature``` from a controller, as follows:
 ```csharp
 this.HttpContext.Features